Independence of clones criterion: Clones not nominated

 Result: B is the Condorcet winner.
 Thus, B is elected minimax winner.

 Clones nominated

 Now assume all three clones would compete.
 The preferences would be as follows:

 The results would be tabulated as follows:

 Result: A has the closest biggest defeat.
 Thus, A is elected minimax winner.

 Conclusion

 By adding clones, the Condorcet winner B1 becomes defeated.
 All three clones beat each other in clear defeats.

 A benefits from that.
 So, by adding two clones of B, B changed from winner to loser.
 Thus, the minimax method is vulnerable against spoilers and fails the independence of clones criterion.

+STAR voting

+STAR voting consists of an automatic runoff between the two candidates with the highest rated scores.
+This example involves clones with nearly identical scores, and shows teaming.

+Clones not nominated

+The finalists are Amy and Brian, and Brian beats Amy pairwise and thus wins.

+Clones nominated

+The finalists are Amy and her clone, and Amy's clone wins.